-GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment:
+GCPs and MTPs are used to improve the absolute and relative accuracy of photogrammetric projects while Checkpoints are used for quality assessment

 - Ground Control Points (GCPs) are points with known coordinates.
 Typically, GCP coordinates are very precise and are measured using RTK/PPK GNSS receivers or total stations.
 GCPs are used to accurately georeference a project to assess the accuracy of the reconstruction.